guilhermetavares/restkiss/docs/tutorial.rst

 new things going on here.

 Note that the ``create`` & ``update`` methods are both using a special ``self.data`` variable.
-This is created by Restless during deserialization & is the **JSON** data the user sends as part of the request.
+This is created by Restkiss during deserialization & is the **JSON** data the user sends as part of the request.

 .. warning::